robertmartin8/ReasonableDeviations/_notes/aswath_valuation.md

 - The market value of debt can be estimated using the cost of debt and the average maturity, treating all debt as one fixed-income security.
   - There is a tax benefit on debt, taxed at the **marginal tax rate**.
   - Operating lease commitments should be discounted at the pre-tax cost of debt.
-- Hybrids (e.g convertibles) can be split into equity/debt.
+- Hybrids (e.g. convertibles) can be split into equity/debt.
 Preferred stock should be kept separate.

 ### Estimating cash flows